PabloThePilot/PabloThePilot.Github.IO/README.md

 Youtube has this one which walks you through the steps: https://www.youtube.com/watch?v=EKp6rr6TJvU

+You will need to visit an Aviation Medical Examiner and procure a 3rd class medical.
+You may choose any AME you like.
+For simplicity I recomend:
+Samir Shahin, MD
+8930 S. SEPULVEDA BLVD SUITE 200
+Los Angeles, California 90045
+Voice: (310) 641-8111

 # The mandatory reading.

-Your pilot training is based on the following two reading materials compiled by the FAA
+Your pilot training is based on the following two reading materials compiled by the FAA.
+There are may ways to approach them. the important part is that you approach them. find what interest you and proceed from there.

 https://www.faa.gov/regulations_policies/handbooks_manuals/aviation/phak